wwebur/Crypto-Scoper/README.md

 # App so Far

-From the main directory page users will be able to navigate to any of the crytocurrency exchange pages where further info and social links/ links to the exchange site are available.
+From the main directory page users will be able to navigate to any of the (dynamically rendered) crytocurrency exchange pages where further info and social links/ links to the exchange site are available.

+Main directory page:
 ![image](https://user-images.githubusercontent.com/76686112/184887668-6fad7066-56c7-47fb-bbd5-9221893a538a.png)

+Binance exchange page:
 ![image](https://user-images.githubusercontent.com/76686112/184887978-07bc20d8-a9ed-4579-8721-a6bdd4e2be15.png)

 # Future Features